smarr/Snake/NXTTinySnake/README.rst

 This code is the origin of the Snake Language Game.
 The NXT TinySnake was the first implementation of a Snake game I did.

-It was part of a course work assignment for programming an embedded OS on top of the Lego NXT.
+It was part of a coursework assignment for programming an embedded OS on top of the Lego NXT.

 The first assignment was implementing a Snake game providing a certain amount